LilitDavtyan

 Armenian Soprano Lilit Davtyan is a graduate of the Yerevan State Conservatory.
 Upon graduation, she took part in the Bolshoi Theatre Young Artists Opera Programme from 2021-2023.

-Recent highlights include participating in the Salzburg Festspiele’s Young Singers Project for their 2023 season.
-With them, she performed the roles Der Lehnstuhl, Die Prinzessin and Die Fledermaus in Ravel’s L’enfant et les sortileges, as well as taking part as a soloist in the Herbert von Karajan Young Conductors Award, performing under the baton of the first prize winner, Hankyeol Yoon.
+Lilit has partecipated in the Salzburg Festspiele’s Young Singers Project for their 2023 season.
+With them, she performed the roles Der Lehnstuhl, Die Prinzessin and Die Fledermaus in Ravel’s L’enfant et les sortileges.
+She was also invited to sing in a new production of The Gambler and this coming summer in a concert version of Lucio Silla.

 Representation